apache/parquet-format/Encodings.md

     point types are encoded in IEEE.

-For the byte array type, it encodes the length as a 4-byte little endian, followed by the bytes.
+For the byte array type, it encodes the length as a 4-byte little endian integer, followed by the bytes.

 <a name="DICTIONARY"></a>
 ### Dictionary Encoding (PLAIN_DICTIONARY = 2 and RLE_DICTIONARY = 8)